EMDR Therapy and EMDR Intensives

-The pairing of bilateral stimulation with manageable recall of traumatic or distressing material has powerful benefits, but EMDR is actually comprised of eight phases, of which reprocessing is roughly in the middle.
-The early phases of treatment are focused on the therapist getting to know the client and their primary concerns and the therapist and client working collaboratively to identify and develop strengths and resources within the client that will enable them to navigate the reprocessing of trauma in ways that are manageable and also teach life-long regulation skills.
+The pairing of bilateral stimulation with manageable recall of traumatic or distressing material (reprocessing) has powerful benefits, but EMDR is actually comprised of eight phases, of which reprocessing is roughly in the middle.
+The early phases of treatment are focused on the therapist getting to know the client and their primary concerns and the therapist and client working together to identify and develop strengths and resources within the client that will enable them to navigate the reprocessing of trauma in ways that are manageable and also teach life-long regulation skills.
 When the client feels ready, treatment moves into the reprocessing phase, and before treatment ends, time is also spent reinforcing and strengthening the positive beliefs, feelings, and embodied states the client wants to carry into their future.
 Clients often report changes that are simultaneously subtle and profound.

 Visit the website for EMDRIA (the EMDR International Association) for more details on EMDR and free resources.
 The video below from EMDRIA will also provide more details on the benefits EMDR therapy offers: